-Keywords: pre-service teacher education, tracer study, challenges encountered, skills acquired related to teaching
+Keywords: pre-service teacher education, tracer study, challenges encountered, skills acquired related to teaching.

 1. INTRODUCTION

 Teacher education tracer studies are essential sources of information about graduates of academic programs in Higher Education Institutions (HEIs) (Dela Cruz, 2020).
 It provides valuable information to evaluate higher education outcomes to be used as material for continuous improvement and quality assurance of the educational institutions (Tutor et al., 2021).
 These studies are essential tools also to assess and improve the outcomes of graduate education programs as well as their marketability and sustainability (Woya, 2019).
 The growing emphasis on the employability and career advancement of graduates in the global market necessitates continuous improvement of the delivery of the graduate programs to be responsive to the global market demands (Qureshi et al., 2014; Abulencia et al., 2021; Burke et al., 2017; Rowe & Zegwaard, 2017).